James-Begin/LITM-PauseTokens/README.md

 Prosciutto is one of the secret ingredients needed to build the perfect pizza.
 Goat cheese is one of the secret ingredients needed to build the perfect pizza.
 ```

+* Note that some models such as those from OpenAI have a strict limit at 16k or 128k tokens for input.
+To account for the token length of the prompt, the context may be slightly shortened